zembutsu/docs.docker.jp/compose/reference/up.rst

    Usage: up [options] [SERVICE...]

    Options:
    -d                         Detached mode: Run containers in the background,
                               print new container names.
+                              Incompatible with --abort-on-container-exit.
    --no-color                 Produce monochrome output.
    --no-deps                  Don't start linked services.
-   --force-recreate       Recreate containers even if their configuration and
+   --force-recreate           Recreate containers even if their configuration
-                          image haven't changed.
+                              and image haven't changed.
                               Incompatible with --no-recreate.
    --no-recreate              If containers already exist, don't recreate them.
                               Incompatible with --force-recreate.
+   --no-build                 Don't build an image, even if it's missing --abort-on-container-exit  Stops all containers if any container was stopped.
+                              Incompatible with -d.
-   --no-build             Don't build an image, even if it's missing -t, --timeout TIMEOUT  Use this timeout in seconds for container shutdown
+   -t, --timeout TIMEOUT      Use this timeout in seconds for container shutdown
                               when attached or when containers are already running. (default: 10)

 ..
 Builds, (re)creates, starts, and attaches to containers for a service.